bokane/CS193P/NOTES.md

 protocol ViewModifier {
   associatedtype Content //this is effectively a protocol's version of a generic / "don't care" func body(content: Content) -> some View {
-    return some View that represents a modification of content }
+    return "some View that represents a modification of *content*" }
 }
 ```